lburgazzoli/jr-plugins/README.md

 # JR Plugins

-Lists of plugin for JR.
+Lists of producer plugins for JR.
 Currently the following plugins are included: